Preparing the Device

 Once your profile has been setup, you are ready to activate the Ballistic Calculator on your sight.
 Open the Shortcut Carousel and follow the instructions in this section.

-You will need to use your key pad and scroll wheel, to find the Ballistic Calculator bullseye icon.
+You will need to use your key pad and Scroll Wheel or Keypad buttons , to find the Ballistic Calculator bullseye icon.
 If this function is off (indicated by a diagonal line running through the icon), you will need to turn it on by pressing the OK button while having the icon selected.
 You will see the diagonal line disappear and a Ballistic Calculator icon will appear in the top right corner of the screen.

 Profiles which are not in use, are situated in the Other section.
 You can use an existing profile or create up to 6 new user profiles.